bobgilmore/githooks/README.md

 Installation
 ============
-Clone this repository locally, then run its setup script, passing the location of *the repo that you want to add hooks to* as an input argument.
+Clone this repository locally into some central location.
+Then run its setup script, passing the location of *the repo that you want to add hooks to* as an input argument.

-    git clone git@github.com:bobgilmore/githooks.git
+    cd (someplace "central."
+For me, that's usually ~/code) git clone git@github.com:bobgilmore/githooks.git
     cd (into the newly-created repository directory)
     ./setup.sh path_to_repo_that_you_want_to_add_hooks_to